Print Concepts: What They Are and How to Teach Print Awareness at Home

 Concepts of Print Assessment - Evaluate Your Child’s Print Awareness Skills at Home

-Before your child can read and write independently, they must develop basic early literacy skills - including print concepts.
+Before your child can read and write independently, they must develop basic early literacy skills - including concepts of print.
 Therefore, assessing your child’s understanding of these concepts will help you determine if there are any skills they need to grasp to support their literacy development.

 Print Concepts Checklist

-If your child demonstrates all of the skills below, they have mastered print concepts.
-If not, don’t worry - we’ve included tips for teaching concepts of print at home, including fun games and activities.
+If your child demonstrates all the skills on the checklist below, they have mastered print concepts.
+If not, don’t worry - we’ve included tips for teaching concepts of print at home, including fun print awareness activities and games.

 • My child holds books the right way up.